Discounts Large Music Boxes CDs + MP3s Movements Custom Tunes About Us

 Spring (thin steel with slotted hole and slight bends, goes just under the L - shaped piece.
 Its tension keeps the lever tight enough, while still letting it slide easily)

-Operating "Lyre" button (with threaded shaft)
+Operating button (with threaded shaft)

-Nylon washer (goes under the head of the "Lyre" button to protect the wood face of your box)
+Nylon washer (goes under the head of the button to protect the wood face of your box)

 Nut (to hold them all together.
 Make sure the spring and L - shaped piece are properly seated on the flattened part of the lever button's shaft, then tighten the nut securely)